 Dealing with the financial affairs of your small business isn’t easy.
 And, without proper bookkeeping records in place, you may find yourself in trouble, especially when it comes to matters concerning tax.

 With that being said, you always need to save essential bookkeeping records and other documents if you want something to be deducted from your taxes and other expenses.

 Fortunately, in today’s world, saving essential records can already be done digitally.
-For example, there’s a variety of accounting software, like Wave, that you can use to generate online invoices and other documents.
+For example, there’s a variety of accounting software, like Quickbooks Online and Wave, that you can use to generate online invoices and other documents.
 Because of technology, these records can be safely saved on the software itself and be accessed anytime.